tgejason/IsoPhaseLab/README.md

 ## 🎯 Vision

-IsoPhaseLab is an open-source project that transforms an **already-owned WiFi 6 router** into a live RF sensing system.
+IsoPhaseLab is an open-source project that transforms an **WiFi 6 router** into a live RF sensing system.
 By analyzing signal strength fluctuations, multipath interference, and dielectric perturbations caused by physical objects, we create real-time visualizations and eventually 3D reconstructions — all without extra hardware.

 Built by an engineer as a viral portfolio piece. **Zero oscilloscopes.
 Zero lab gear.
 Just Python, your laptop, and your XB7.**